Why Small Businesses Score Big when Offering Employee Benefits

 DYK: What’s the Benefit Employees Want Most?

-Comprehensive group health insurance, including dental and vision coverage, continues to rank as the most valued benefit among nearly all employees.
+Comprehensive group health insurance, including dental and vision coverage, ranks as the most valued benefit among nearly all employees.

-If you already offer that, consider doing something extra: Expanded dental and vision coverage tops the list of reported benefits expansions, according to a 2022 report
+If you already offer that, consider doing something extra: Expanded dental and vision coverage tops the list of desired benefits expansions.

 Why is Group Medical/Dental and Vision Insurance Such a Coveted Employee Benefit?

-1. Tax savings.
-Employee contributions are deducted from their gross salary, reducing their taxable income.
-They can save even more if you add a flexible spending account (FSA) to your benefit offerings.
-An FSAs is a pre-tax savings account for eligible medical, dental and vision expenses.
+2. Employee contributions are deducted from their gross salary, reducing their taxable income.
+Adding a flexible spending account (FSA) allows them to save even more.
+An FSA is a pre-tax savings account for eligible medical, dental and vision expenses.

 Can Small Businesses Afford the Cost of Medical, Dental and Vision Insurance?